Black-Box Batch Active Learning for Regression: Abstract

 \section{Abstract}

-Batch active learning is a popular approach for efficiently training machine learning models on large, initially unlabelled datasets, which repeatedly acquires labels for a batch of data points.
-However, many recent batch active learning methods are \emph{white-box approaches} limited to differentiable parametric models: they score unlabeled points using acquisition functions based on model embeddings or first- and second-order derivatives.
+Batch active learning is a popular approach for efficiently training machine learning models on large, initially unlabelled datasets by repeatedly acquiring labels for batches of data points.
+However, many recent batch active learning methods are \emph{white-box approaches} and are often limited to differentiable parametric models: they score unlabeled points using acquisition functions based on model embeddings or first- and second-order derivatives.
 In this paper, we propose \emph{black-box batch active learning} for regression tasks as an extension of white-box approaches.
+Crucially, our method only relies on model predictions.
 This approach is compatible with a wide range of machine learning models including regular and Bayesian deep learning models and non-differentiable models such as random forests.
 It is rooted in Bayesian principles and utilizes recent kernel-based approaches.
-Importantly, our method only relies on model predictions.
 This allows us to extend a wide range of existing state-of-the-art white-box batch active learning methods (BADGE, BAIT, LCMD) to black-box models.
 We demonstrate the effectiveness of our approach through extensive experimental evaluations on regression datasets, achieving surprisingly strong performance compared to white-box approaches for deep learning models.